SoftUni-Internal/interactive-content/EN/03-Basic-CRUD/06-Homework-Part-2.md

 [task-description]
 ## Description
 **QUEARIES FOR GEOGRAPHY DATABASE!**

+Download and get familiar with the **soft_uni, diablo and geography** database schemas and tables.

+You will use them in this and the following exercises to write queries.

 Display all **mountain peaks** in alphabetical order.
 Submit your query statements as **Prepare DB & run queries**.